 The house was unanimous that there is need for a Multi-year strategic Plan 2010-17 for UIP.
-The document does not comprehensively address Vaccine preventable disease surveillance; some of the points at page 58 in the document for setting up a new body with development partner to review, utilized information for deciding introduction of new and under-utilized vaccine were objected and house felt that this draft needs editorial corrections before any further discussion.
+The document does not comprehensively address Vaccine preventable disease surveillance; some of the points at page 58 in the document for setting up a new body with development partner to review, utilized information for deciding introduction of new and under-utilized vaccine were found to be objectionable and house felt that this draft needs editorial corrections before any further discussion.